runxel/GDL-sublime/README.md

 ## Usage
 From now on you can select `GDL` as the current language in the bottom right corner of ST and enjoy all the benefits.
 For files with the `.gdl` extension it will be automatically active.
 For the coloring (meaning the proper highlighting) there are two choices.
 By default a light color scheme will be applied.
-I personly like the dark coloring more providing fatigue-proof coding.
+I personly like the dark coloring more, providing fatigue-proof coding.
 To change the use of a color scheme go to `Preferences > Package Settings > GDL > Settings`.

 Copy _one_ of these into the file on the right and save: